 Bottom line: Taking an antidepressant while breastfeeding is a very personal decision.

 And it’s not one to take lightly.
 Talk to your healthcare provider and get their input.

 There’s no shame in taking an antidepressant, so don’t let that be what keeps you from taking the next step if that is what you need to do.

 Before I close, may I suggest finding other ways to get help before moving to the medical route?
 Studies have shown that combining therapy with antidepressant use has a much better success rate than antidepressants alone.
 I think a lot of this is because while antidepressants may make you feel better, therapy actually gives you tools to become less reactive and more responsive.

 Fortunately, you can start learning tools to empower yourself to stay calm, even when you’re feeling those knots of anxiety in your stomach.
-Grab your copy of Momma Mantras now and learn phrases designed to help you find peace in the mental and emotional storm.
+Grab your copy of the Mindful Mamas, Connected Kids toolkit now and learn phrases designed to help you find peace in the mental and emotional storm.
 I promise from personal experience that they are a game-changer.

 Whether you’re on 50mg of Zoloft and breastfeeding (the smallest possible dose) or on a larger dose, your baby is safe.
 You can feel comfortable that there are no breastfeeding side effects from sertraline, and the tiny amount that gets into breastmilk is unlikely to harm your baby.
 Take care of yourself, Mama.